 Oppenheimer reveals Golden Horn hope

-Golden Horn was named Cartier Horse of the Year on evening after a stellar three-year-old career brought victories in the Epsom , the Eclipse, the Irish Champion Stakes and the Prix de l'Arc de Triomphe.
+Golden Horn was named Cartier Horse of the Year on evening after a stellar three-year-old career brought Group 1 victories in the Derby, the , the Irish Champion Stakes and the Prix de l’Arc de Triomphe.

-The only two defeats the son of Cape Cross suffered in his nine-race career were at the hands of fillies, when he was second to Arabian Queen in the Juddmonte International at York and then runner-up to Found on his final start in the Breeders' Cup Turf at Keeneland.
+The only two defeats the son of Cape Cross suffered in his nine-race career were at the hands of fillies, when he was second to Arabian Queen in the at and then runner-up to Found on his final start in the Breeders’ Cup Turf at Keeneland.

 When asked if he was tempted to keep Golden Horn in training as a four-year-old, Oppenheimer, who owned and bred the colt, told UK: “He’s done everything I’ve asked of him.